vvoutilainen/dsenvs/condaenv.md

 **R files**

-**Cannot get the VSCode R Terminal for R version in conda environment to work!** The reason seems to be that the vanilla R terminal in versions coming with the NoobQuant conda environments is missing some required .dlls, preventing R terminal from launching.
+**I haven't gotten the VSCode R Terminal for R version in conda environment to work!** The reason seems to be that the vanilla R terminal in versions coming with the custom conda environments is missing some required .dlls, preventing R terminal from launching.
 This probably also prevents the launch of VSCode Interactive R terminal (works just fine for a standalone R installation).
 If I would only get the vanilla terminal to work in the conda R versions, I think this would help with VSCode terminal, too.
 Typical instructions for using given R executable in VSCode would be as follows:
   - Download VSCode extensions [R](https://marketplace.visualstudio.com/items?itemName=Ikuyadeu.r) and make sure [R LSP Client](https://marketplace.visualstudio.com/items?itemName=REditorSupport.r-lsp).
   - Install R language service package to the conda environment: `mamba install r-languageserver`
   - Set R and R LSP extension paths in VSCode settings.json.
 This can be done either at global level or at project level as per usual with VSCode settings.
 Further instructions [in this video](https://www.youtube.com/watch?v=INP-FsluDuk&t) and [this article](https://medium.com/analytics-vidhya/a-fresh-start-for-r-in-vscode-ec61ed108cf6).

 **R notebooks**

-Not yet possible, but coming: see [here](https://github.com/Microsoft/vscode-python/issues/5078).
+Previously this was not possible, but might have been solved now.
+See [here](https://github.com/Microsoft/vscode-python/issues/5078).

 ### Calling R from a Python instance

 Calling R from a Python instance is achieved using package `rpy2`.
 There are two examples how to do this, and many more if you google them!
- - In python.ipynb there is a Jupyter notebook example how to pass items between different instances, using cell magics.
+ - In *python.ipynb* there is a Jupyter notebook example how to pass items between different instances, using cell magics.
- - In python.py there is an example using rpy2 objects.
+ - In *python.py* there is an example using rpy2 objects.

 ### Calling Python from an R instance

 **I have not explored this yet**.
-Everything should be directly available using *reticulate* package, however.
+Everything needed should be available via *reticulate* package, however.

 ## Adding packages to environments

 **Python/R packages using `conda`**

 The benefit of using `conda` environments comes from managing dependencies between packages.
 When installing packages with `conda`, it tries to make sure that new packages do not cause conflicts in the environment.
-Thus, no matter if Python or R package, **always try installing packages first via `conda`** (or rather with `mamba`, which is a faster, drop-in replacement for `conda`):
+Thus, no matter if Python or R package, **always try installing packages via `conda` first** (or rather with `mamba`, which is a faster, drop-in replacement for `conda`):

 ```
 conda activate <env_name>